Electrical troubles can keep you home-bound or even leave you stranded. Here are the most common reasons for electrical failure, and what you can do.

 Vermin: It’s not uncommon for rodents to be attracted to the warmth of recently parked vehicles, and climb up into shielding and air-filter housings proceeding to chew through wiring harnesses.
 To avoid potentially dangerous electrical issues (think: fire) take a good look beneath the hood with a flashlight.

 More on nature: If you park near a tree, leaves have almost certainly made their way into the blower motor housing, causing weird sounds and unpleasant odours as the leaves decay.
 YouTube has many tutorials for how to replace the blower filter.

 Suspension and alignment: Many tools and processes go into properly diagnosing, replacing and testing suspension components.
 Not to mention the wheel alignment, which is often recommended after replacing tires and finagling your suspension.
 It is best to let your mechanic sort that out for you.

-Fluids: Owners manuals are notoriously inaccurate when it comes to specifying intervals for replacing fluids.
+Fluids: Owners’ manuals are notoriously inaccurate when it comes to specifying intervals for replacing fluids.
 Fluids break down over time, become contaminated and less effective.
 Oil changes can still be done in your driveway with the right gear, but transmission, brake, and hydraulic fluid flushes and replacement are much more easily accomplished in the shop.

 Brakes: Having working brakes on your vehicle is pretty darn important for your family’s safety.
 Winter weather can wash away the lubricants your brakes need to perform efficiently.
-You don’t want corrosion in your braking systems, so bringing your car into the professionals will ensure you get a full inspection, repair and a green light.
+You don’t want corrosion in your braking systems, so bringing your car to the professionals will ensure you get a full inspection, repair and green light.